The Cattail: The Greatest of Wild Foods

 According to Ovid’s (43B.C.-17/18A.D.) work, Metamorphoses, a reed—also and oft understood to be the cattail— figures quite prominently into the legend of Pan and his flute, syrinx: the world’s first reed pipe.

 Syrinx—of all the wood nymphs—was known as the most beautiful in Nonacris.
 She pleased the eye of anyone to behold her beauty.
-She was a marvel, and while this sounds like a blessing, she was prone to attract attention from the wrong kind of eyes: the satyrs.
+She was a marvel, and while this sounds like a blessing, she was prone to attract attention from the wrong kind of eyes: the eyes of satyrs.

 One day, while Syrinx was descending Mount Lycaeus, Pan (who was wearing a “crown of sharp pine-needles”) laid his grotesque and debauched eyes on her figure.